+To save a view, select + Save View.

+To retrieve a saved view, select the view (for example, My Saved View) from the list of views.

+To delete a saved view, select the X next to the view name.

 Studies menu

 Studies are technical indicators that you add to charts from the Studies menu.
 For a complete list of the studies included in the ChartIQ library, see the Charts and Studies guide.